david-a/memphis-csv-transfer/README.md

 2. Run the docker env with `docker compose -f docker-compose.yml -p memphis up`
 3. Create a station with `python3 -m src.station create` # In order to avoid using the default settings when running a consumer/producer
 4. Run each consumer with `python3 -m src.consumer`
-   (You can set `debug=False` on `consumer.py` to avoid debug messages on screen)
+   (You can set `debug=False` on `utils/config.py` to avoid debug messages on screen)
 5. Run the producer with `python3 -m src.producer example.csv` # or some other csv filepath
 6. Destroy a station with `python3 -m src.station destroy`

+## External libs

+1. `asyncio` and `memphis-py` - Required for Memphis broker
+2. For the Bloom filter, I've added `pymmh3` to have a fast hashing algorithm with manual seed input (as opposed to using built in `hash()` which does not support manual seed) so I can have multiple hashes per each entry, and `bitarray` to efficiently use bit sized array with low memory footprint (as opposed to using the built in bytearray, or having to implement a bitarray myself using it).

 ## Notes

 1. The app can handle multiple files simultaniously and dynamically (i.e. no need for separate consumer group for each task/file), separates them by their filename.
 2. The write-lock mechanism and ordering mechanism is one - each row is written to the file only when it is ready for it - the filename ends with the relevant line number (e.g. output_12345.example.csv.13).
 This mechanism is better optimized to large files, the bigger the consumer batch size is.
 3. I chose to drop the task (all the next mesages) completely if a message (i.e. row) is missing to assure file integrity, but I could just as well replace the row with some placeholder.
 4. I set idempotency_window_ms to a small value since each run of the producer on a file will create a separate task, causing the consumers to create a separate file for it.
+So using idempotency_window_ms only to avoid networking issues duplications and such.
 Nontheless if we want to avoid sending the same files again we only need to set idempotency_window_ms to the desired period.
 5. I assume that the consumer does not need to know the context of each row (e.g. its column names), and as such I can send the rows without this unnecessary data.
 Each line will be written to the right file and order, nothing more, as I need to open and close the file for each line anyhow in order to support multiple consumers and as required in the spec.
 6. If that context (column names) would be needed on a per row basis, I could do ONE of the following -
    a.
 In the producer, send the titles inside the json data or headers (waste of memory, network, etc)